Lochnair/adblock-filter-web/README.md

 ## DNS record tool

 This app stores DNS records in a Cloudflare D1 database and exposes them as AdGuard filter rules.
-Generated rules are written to an R2 bucket.
 The following record types are supported:

 - `A`, `AAAA`, `CNAME`, `HTTPS`, `MX`, `PTR`, `SRV`, and `TXT`.